pargame/MyProfile/README.md

     bundle install
     ```

+3.  **Build the site (if needed):**
+    After making significant configuration changes (e.g., `_config.yml`), or if you encounter issues with `jekyll serve`, you might need to explicitly build the site first.
+    ```bash
+    bundle exec jekyll build
+    ```

-3.  **Run the local server:**
+4.  **Run the local server:**
-    This command will build the site and start a local server at `http://localhost:4000`.
+    This command will build the site (if not already built) and start a local server at `http://localhost:4000`.
 The site will automatically rebuild when you make changes to the files.
     ```bash
     bundle exec jekyll serve --port 4000
     ```